Bennett House - Support Solutions in Auburn, ME

 • pro Support Solutions has been incredibly disappointing.

-• pro The company shows a severe lack of care for their clients, leaving them unattended and vulnerable.
+• pro The company has shown a severe lack of care for its clients, leaving them unattended and vulnerable.

 • pro A disabled client was left without supervision or support.

-• pro The client recently fell down the stairs, reopening a head injury from a prior surgery.
+• pro A client recently fell down the stairs, reopening a head injury from a past surgery, which is unacceptable for a care company.

-• pro Their failure to provide consistent support or supervision has created a dangerous environment.
+• pro The company fails to provide consistent support or supervision, creating a dangerous environment.

-• pro Leaving a disabled person to fend for themselves with no staff present is a serious breach of responsibility.
+• pro They left a disabled person to fend for themselves with no staff present, a serious breach of responsibility.

-• pro The company does not prioritize the well-being of those they are entrusted to help.
+• pro It's clear that the company does not prioritize the well-being of those they are entrusted to help.

 Review